TrevorJTClarke/astral/README.md

 ## Code Credits

-🛠 Original template built by Cosmology — if you like their tools, please consider delegating their [our validator ⚛️](https://cosmology.tech/validator)
+🛠 Original template built by Cosmology — if you like their tools, please consider delegating to [their validator ⚛️](https://cosmology.tech/validator)